 This move was necessary, but not sufficient.

-The technology should be at the centre of their strategy, to really compete with the GAFA.
+The technology should be at the center of their strategy, to really compete with the GAFA.
 Indeed Media groups advantage lies in their ability to focus on specific needs, not the entire advertising industry.
 We will detail some technological moves further below.

 Local Newspapers have been very resilient to the Media crisis.
 History already taught us a lesson with the story of the Tenby Observer in 1978.